redaktor/widgets-preview/src/form/README.md

-# @dojo/widgets/form widget
+# @redaktor/widgets/form widget

-Dojo's `Form` widget provides an opinionated way to use a group of inputs in a form.
+redaktor's `Form` widget provides an opinionated way to use a group of inputs in a form.

 ## Features